fasrc/User_Codes/Singularity_Containers/MPI_Apps/README.md

 #SBATCH --mem-per-cpu=1000

 # --- Set up environment ---
+export UCX_TLS=ib
+export PMIX_MCA_gds=hash
 module load gcc/10.2.0-fasrc01
-module load openmpi/4.1.0-fasrc01
+module load openmpi/4.1.1-fasrc01

 # --- Run the MPI application in the container ---
 srun -n 8 --mpi=pmix singularity exec openmpi_test.simg /home/mpitest.x
 ```
 **Note:** Please notice that the version of the OpenMPI implementation used on the host need to match the one in the Singularity container.
-In this case this is version 4.1.0.
+In this case this is version 4.1.1.

 If the above script is named <code>run.sbatch.ompi</code>, the MPI Singularity job is submitted as usual with: